adobkin/libcapn/README.md

 Usage: apn-pusher [OPTION]
     -h Print this message and exit
     -c Path to .p12 file (required)
-    -p Passphrase for .p12 file (required)
-    -d Use sandbox mode
+    -p Passphrase for .p12 file.
+Will be asked from the tty -d Use sandbox mode
     -m Body of the alert to send in notification
     -a Indicates content available
     -b Badge number to set with notification
     -s Name of a sound file in the app bundle
-    -l Name of an image file in the app bundle
+    -i Name of an image file in the app bundle
     -y Category name of notification
+    -t Tokens, separated with ':' (required)
+    -T Path to file with tokens
-    -t Device token(s).
-Separate multiple tokens with ':' (required) -v Make the operation more talkative
+    -v Make the operation more talkative
 ```